rozek/node-red-within-express/README.md

 Synthetic tests with virtual host on a local machine, however, should be prepared as follows:

-* generate self-signed certificates for all domains under test:<br>
+* generate self-signed certificates for all domains under test:<br>folder `certificates` contains a file `local-server.org.cnf` which can be used for that purpose
-* add entries for all domains under test to `/etc/hosts`:<br>
-* modify the script `startServerWithDomains` accordingly
+  * copy this file and name the copy `<primary-domain>.cnf` where "<primary-domain>" should be replaced by the name of your primary domain
+  * create a subfolder with the name of your primary domain
+  * open `<primary-domain>.cnf` in a text editor of your choice
+  * replace `local-server.org` with your primary domain (both behind `CN =` and `DNS.1 =`)
+  * append additional domain names as further `DNS.#` entries at your will
+  * save this file and run the following command<br>`openssl req -x509 -nodes -newkey rsa:4096 \`<br>`-keyout <primary-domain>/privkey.pem \`<br>`-out <primary-domain>/fullchain.pem \`<br>`-days 3650 -config <primary-domain>.cnf`<br>(again, after replacing "<primary-domain>" with the name of your primary domain)
+* append an entry for each desired domain to `/etc/hosts`.
+Each entriy must have the form<br>&nbsp; &nbsp; `127.0.0.1 <primary-domain>`<br>wildcards are not allowed
+* modify the script `startServerWithDomain` by replacing `local-server.org` with the name of your primary domain and - if need be - adding a `--virtual-hosts` option with a comma-separted list of additional domain names (subdomains of your primary domain do not have to be mentioned explicitly, the option `--allow-subdomains` already covers them)

-You may then run `startServerWithDomains` and navigate your browser to any of the configured domains (don't forget to specify the port number of your server unless it is a standard one)
+You may now run `startServerWithDomain` and navigate your browser to any of the configured domains (don't forget to specify your server's port number unless it is a standard one)

 ## Embedded Node-RED Instance ##